Huron Consulting Case Interview: Complete Prep Guide (2026)

 Practice Areas

-Healthcare is Huron's largest and most recognized practice.
+Healthcare is Huron's largest and most recognized segment ($756.3 million in FY2024, up 12.2% year over year).
 Clients include hospitals, health systems, academic medical centers (AMCs), and physician organizations.
 Work spans financial performance improvement, revenue cycle optimization, care transformation, digital strategy, and workforce planning.
-Healthcare represents the majority of Huron's revenue and is where most entry-level and manager-track hiring concentrates.
+This is where most entry-level and manager-track hiring concentrates, so it is where most candidates should weight their case practice.

-Higher Education covers colleges, universities, and research institutions.
+Education ($474.2 million, up 10.4%) covers colleges, universities, and research institutions.
 Engagements focus on enrollment strategy, administrative efficiency, technology implementation (ERP, student information systems), research commercialization, and strategic planning under financial pressure.
-Many schools face enrollment cliffs and budget deficits — Huron is one of the leading advisors in this space.
+Many schools face enrollment cliffs and budget deficits, and Huron is one of the leading advisors in this space.

 Interview Format and Rounds